jhipster/generator-jhipster-blueprint/generators/app/templates/_README.md

 ## With Yarn

-To install this module:
+To install this blueprint:

 ```bash
 yarn global add generator-jhipster-<%= moduleName %>
 ```

-To update this module:
+To update this blueprint:

 ```bash
 yarn global upgrade generator-jhipster-<%= moduleName %>